LPD-EPFL/byzfl/docs/attacks/index.rst

 Attacks
 ========

 Welcome to the Byzantine Attacks module of the library, which provides implementations of various attack strategies targeting machine learning vectors, typically gradients.
-This module consists of two key components:

-- Attack Implementation: Details the execution of specific attacks on vectors (or gradients) originating from honest participants.
+This module focuses on the execution of specific attacks designed to manipulate or disrupt the aggregation process of vectors (or gradients) submitted by honest participants.
-- Attack Optimizer: Features an algorithm designed to identify the optimal parameters for an attack based on the given settings.

-Explore these components to better understand and experiment with Byzantine attack strategies.
+Explore this module to understand and experiment with a variety of Byzantine attack strategies, enhancing the robustness of your machine learning systems.

 .. toctree::
    :caption: Attacks